Stats on America's personal finances can be depressing, but here are some numbers to raise your holiday spirits.

 2. Smart holiday spending — from Millennials

-Those born between 1980 and 2000 are often maligned as spoiled brats.
+Often take criticism and are take the smear of terms like: spoiled brats.
 I’ve written about Why We Need To Stop Sneering At Millennials and acknowledge Millennial Optimism about money, but now a new poll offers a holiday twist.

 Conducted by a company called TaxSlayer, it concludes Millennials “are playing frugal Santa this holiday season.”
 Specifically…

-When asked if they would risk going into debt during this holiday season, the respondents, often accused of being credit card happy and opening credit lines to afford luxury items, deflated that myth with an overwhelming 78 percent stating they would rather be considered a ‘Scrooge’ than spend too much on holiday shopping.
+Respondents were asked if they would risk going into debt during this holiday season.
+According to the survey, often some sayd they’re credit card happy and open credit lines to afford luxury items.
+Deflating that myth with an overwhelming 78 percent stating they would rather be a ‘Scrooge’ than pay too much on holiday shopping.

 Then pollsters got even more detailed…